aliefink/NeuroCluster/paper/paper.md

 ---
-title: 'NeuroCluster: A Python package to detect electrophysiological signals related to complex behaviors using time-frequency resolved multiple regression and non-parametric cluster-based permutation testing.'
+title: 'NeuroCluster: A Python toolbox for nonparametric cluster-based statistical testing of neurophysiological data with respect to continuous predictors.'
 tags:
   - Python
   - neurophysiology